Rust-for-Linux/rust-for-linux.com/src/Rust-version-policy.md

 The reason is that we cannot guarantee newer Rust versions will work due to the [unstable features](Unstable-features.md) in use.
 Removing the need for them is a priority in order to be able to eventually declare a minimum Rust version for the kernel.

+Having said that, generally speaking, newer versions should work, as long as one patches any potential compilation errors coming from changes in unstable features.

 ## Update policy

 ### Before a minimum version can be declared